Lorandil/Cross-Development-for-TinyJoypad/README.md

 ## How Do I Get the Same Software Running on TinyJoypad and Other Micro Controllers?
+That's what this framework was made for!
 I encapsulated all hardware related code into special functions, so that in your application code there is no need for any special treatment on which controller the program is running!
 The overhead of these functions is zero or nearly zero because the compiler will inline most of the code.
 If your flash memory gets really low at the end of your project, you are free to try inlining the code by yourself.